codecypher/tailwind-play/README.md

 Play is an open-source template, you can use it with your personal or commercial projects without any attribution or backlink.

-## Support

-You can always support this project by [Star This Repository](https://github.com/tailgrids/play-tailwind) and sharing with friends.

-Please open an issue if you find bug or feel free to contribute by pull requests after fixing any issue or adding more values.

 ### Update Logs: 2.0 - Nov 2023

 - Design refresh